wwrechard/pydlm/README.md

 ------------
 Installation
 ------------
+You can currently get the package from `pypi` by

+      $ pip install pydlm

-For now you can get the latest and greatest from [github] (https://github.com/wwrechard/PyDLM)
+You can also get the latest from [github] (https://github.com/wwrechard/PyDLM)

       $ git clone git@github.com:wwrechard/PyDLM.git PyDLM
       $ cd PyDLM
       $ sudo python setup.py install

-In the future (after adding the multivariate case), the package will be up on `PyPI`.

 `pydlm` depends on the following modules,